brettwooldridge/HikariCP/README.md

 ``poolName``<br/>
 This property represents a user-defined name for the connection pool and appears mainly in a JMX management console to identify pools and pool configurations.  *Default: auto-generated*

+``transactionIsolation``<br/>
+This property controls the default transation isolation level of connections returned from the pool.
+If this property is not specified, the default transaction isolation level defined by the JDBC driver is used.
+Typically, the JDBC driver default transaction isolation level should be used.
+Only use this property if you have specific isolation requirements that are common for all queries, otherwise simply set the isolation level manually when creating or preparing statements.
+The value of this property is the constant name from the ``Connection`` class such as ``TRANSACTION_READ_COMMITTED``, ``TRANSACTION_REPEATABLE_READ``, etc.  *Default: none*

 ``useInstrumentation``<br/>
 This property controls whether HikariCP will attempt to use bytecode instrumentation to boost